dbanetto/uni/presentation/slides.md

  * Aim for loop invariants that are obvious from inspection
      + Should not introduce errors to previously compiling code
-     + If an error occurs, generated code should not make for confusing error messages
+     + If an error occurs, generated invariants should not make for confusing error messages

  * Loop invariants are generated from the loop body and preceding code
     + Current state-of-the-art focus on weakening postconditions